peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  method.</p> <p><b>Thread Safety:</b></p> <p>Certain CBOR objects are
- immutable (their values can't be changed), so they are inherently safe for use by multiple threads.</p> <p>CBOR objects that are arrays, maps, and byte strings (including tagged objects that represent numbers) are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.</p> <p>One kind of CBOR object is called a map, or a list of key-value pairs.
+ immutable (their values can't be changed), so they are inherently safe for use by multiple threads.</p> <p>CBOR objects that are arrays, maps, and byte strings (whether or not they are tagged) are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.</p> <p>One kind of CBOR object is called a map, or a list of key-value pairs.
 Keys can be any kind of CBOR object, including numbers, strings, arrays, and maps.
-However, untagged text strings (which means GetTags returns an empty array and the Type property, or "getType()" in Java, returns TextString) are the most suitable to use as keys; other kinds of CBOR object are much better used as map values instead, keeping in mind that some of them are not thread safe without synchronizing reads and writes to them.</p>
- <p>To find the type of a CBOR object, call its Type property (or
-  "getType()" in Java).
+However, untagged text strings (which means GetTags returns an empty array and the Type property, or "getType()" in Java, returns TextString) are the most suitable to use as keys; other kinds of CBOR object are much better used as map values instead, keeping in mind that some of them are not thread safe without synchronizing reads and writes to them.</p> <p>To find the type of a CBOR object, call its Type property (or "getType()" in Java).
 The return value can be Integer, FloatingPoint, Boolean, SimpleValue, or TextString for immutable CBOR objects, and Array, Map, or ByteString for mutable CBOR objects.</p> <p><b>Nesting Depth:</b></p> <p>The DecodeFromBytes and Read methods can only read objects with a limited maximum depth of arrays and maps nested within other arrays and maps.
 The code sets this maximum depth to 500 (allowing more than enough nesting for most purposes), but it's possible that stack overflows in some runtimes might lower the effective maximum nesting depth.
 When the nesting depth goes above 500, the DecodeFromBytes and Read methods throw a CBORException.</p> <p>The ReadJSON and FromJSONString methods currently have nesting depths of 1000.</p>

 ## Fields